Random budget travel F.Y.I’s

 *Most travelers are there for the same reason but you will meet such a diverse range of characters.

-*Be prepared to making new sets of friends on a regular basis.
+*Be prepared to make new sets of friends on a regular basis.

 *You will fall for somebody while traveling.